What is a home care visit?

 When should I consider help at home from a paid carer?

-- Mobility, balance or coordination problems e.g experiencing a bad or more frequent falls at home
+- An older person is experiencing mobility, balance or coordination problems e.g experiencing a bad or more frequent falls at home

-- Memory problems e.g forgetting to turn appliances off, or missing appointments
+- They’re struggling with memory problems e.g forgetting to turn appliances off, or missing appointments

-- Respite care e.g if a family carer needs to take a break
+- If a family carer needs to take a break from providing care or support, such as cooking meals or picking up shopping

-- When a health condition begins to reduce your quality of life
+- When a health condition begins to reduce a loved one’s quality of life.

-- Peace of mind for family members who live far away
+- To provide peace of mind for family members who live far away

 What would be involved in setting up the first home care visit?

-If you’re looking to arrange hourly care, the first thing to do is speak to your local council about help with your care costs.
+If you’re looking to arrange hourly care, it’s highly recommended to speak to your local council about help with your care costs.
 You may be eligible for free or partially funded home care depending on the level of care you need and your financial situation.

-You’ll be asked to complete a care needs assessment and a financial assessment, and if you’re eligible, the council will work with you to agree your adult social care options and create a care package.
-You can find more information about getting the council to help with care fees and social care visits in our guide.
+You’ll be asked to complete a care needs assessment and a financial assessment, and if you’re eligible, you’ll be given a personal budget (the total amount the council with pay towards your care) and the council will work with you to agree your adult social care options and create a care package.
+During this process you may decide that you’d like complete control over who provides your care, if so, you can request a direct payment from the council, and arrange care yourself.
+You can find more information about getting the council to help with care fees and social care visits in our guide to funding options.

-If you’re living with or have recently been diagnosed with a chronic illness, or told you’ll need palliative care in the future, you’ll likely be eligible for full NHS care funding.
+If you’re living with or have recently been diagnosed with a chronic illness, or have been told you’ll need palliative care in the future, you may be eligible for full NHS care funding.
 Your healthcare team will be able to arrange your assessment for this.

 If you’re not eligible for social care funding and will be paying for care yourself, there are ways you can unlock additional payment streams to make the costs a little easier to manage.
 You may also decide to split your care between a professional or private carer, and a family member to make it more affordable too.

-Whether you’re going with a private or local authority care provider – choosing who manages and delivers your care needs careful consideration.
-Ask for information on each provider’s standards of care, to understand exactly what you can expect day to day.
+Whether you’re going with private agencies or local authority care providers – choosing who manages and delivers your care needs careful consideration.
+Ask for information on each provider’s standards of care, to understand exactly what you can expect day to day and how they ensure a high quality of care.
 It’s also important to know if they provide back up carers, and what the process is if a carer falls ill or is unable to make it at the scheduled time.

-While providers will likely do their own risk assessment for your safety, and theirs, you may also want to think about all potential care scenarios – including where things could go wrong, and what to do in an emergency.
+While some care companies will do their own risk assessment or clinical checks for your safety, you may also want to think about all potential care scenarios – including where things could go wrong, and what to do in an emergency.
 While the worst case scenario rarely happens, planning ahead can give you extra peace of mind.

-While Covid-19 rules in the UK have now relaxed, you’re still well within your right to ask about the precautions agency carers are taking to reduce the spread of the virus.
-This can include whether they have access to lateral flow tests, if they’ve had their primary dose, secondary dose, or booster vaccinations, and if they’re required to go through a period of isolation if they test positive.
+You’re well within your right to ask about the precautions and adherence to infection control that agency carers are taking to reduce the spread of the virus, or any potential germs.
+This can include whether they have access to lateral flow tests, if they’ve had their primary dose, secondary dose, and booster vaccinations, and if they’re required to go through a period of isolation if they test positive or have symptoms of illness.

 How do I prepare for a home visit?

-Before your first day of care, run through your care plan with the care agency.
+Before your first day of care, run through your care plan with the care agency or directly with your new carer.
 Don’t be afraid to speak your mind about how you like things done during the day, and what would make you most comfortable.
 While your visiting carer will only be there for a short time, it’s still important that they have all the information they need to provide a personalised care experience.

 It’s also important to factor in any additional care provided by your friends or family.
-For example, if you have a son or daughter who calls round in the evening to cook and eat dinner with you, it may make sense to arrange your home care visits to be in the morning, or afternoon.
+For example, if you have a son or daughter who calls round in the evening to cook and eat dinner with you, it may make sense to arrange your home care visits to be in a morning, or afternoon time slot.

 It’s worth remembering that with visiting care, it’s not always possible to have one dedicated carer, instead, you may be supported by carer team.
 This is usually due to staff rotation and changing shifts, as well as the number of people in your area using the service.

-To make the most of your time with your carers, keeping the things they need such as cleaning products in obvious places i.e a dedicated cupboard in the kitchen, can be a big help.
+To make the most of your time with your care staff , keeping the things they need such as cleaning products in obvious places i.e a dedicated cupboard in the kitchen, can be a big help.
 It can also help to make a list ahead of time of any particular tasks you do or don’t need help with that day.

 What does a carer do during a home visit?